ircstones/Chef/README.md

 ## Install the cookbook

 * The first recipe updates RHEL
-* The second recipe install mongoDB
+* The second recipe installs mongoDB
 * The third recipe installs and configures Tomcat

 ```